 What will Robin do with the possibilities she creates for herself?
 And what potential will she unlock if she takes the leap?

-I loved the characters.
 I loved Robin and her little girl Lyla.
-I loved how female driven this book was there was not a knight in shining amour needed at all in this book.
+I loved how female-driven this book was there was not a knight in shining amour needed at all in this book.
 We have so many wonderful and different woman in this book.
 I love the different relationships Robin has with all of them.
-Women supporting each other through all the ups and downs in ones life.
+Women supporting each other through all the ups and downs in one’s life.
 I LOVED IT.

-The book had a really good ending and would have been fine as a stand alone.
+The book had a really good ending and would have been fine as a stand-alone.
 But knowing, that there will be a second book, I can’t wait to get back to these characters again.
-I am glad I have waited to read it as I only have about 6 weeks to wait till I can read the second Cause even though, Robin and Lyla are a amazing team on their own, I kinda wanna see how things turn out with the man who she is interested in at the end of the book.
+I am glad I have waited to read it as I only have about 6 weeks to wait till I can read the second book in this series.
+Even though Robin and Lyla are an amazing team on their own, I kinda wanna see how things turn out with the man who she is interested in at the end of the book.

-Just because this is a youtuber book does not mean that it is going to be poor for me it was a page turner I lost hours within this book.
+Just because this is a youtuber book does not mean that it is going to be poor.
+Louise has written the book herself as well.
+For me, it was a page turner I lost hours within this book.
 I could not put it down always wanting more from the characters that much that within 10 minutes of finishing this book I had preordered the second book.
 I think that we all could take something from the book whether it is how amazing single mums are, how friends are always there for us and also how we feel like we don’t belong somewhere when we actually do.

-Have you read this book if so what are you thoughts?
+Have you read this book if so what are your thoughts?